yavrib/relational-finite-state-machine/README.md

 D1 D2
 ```

+and have the following routes as available routes
 ```
 S1, S2 -> A1, A2, A3 -> B1, B2 -> D1 -> END
 S1, S2 -> A4 -> B1, B2 -> D2 -> END